Njalila

-History
+Discovery and naming

+As "Dixeya" nasuta

-"Dixeya" nasuta was originally named by German paleontologist Friedrich von Huene in 1950 from two skulls collected from the Usili Formation (formerly known as K6 or the Kawinga Formation) in the Ruhuhu Basin of Tanzania; GPIT/RE/7118 (designated the holotype specimen) and GPIT/RE/7119.
-Von Huene had erected these specimens as second species of Dixeya, a genus coined in 1927 by Sidney H. Haughton for its type species D. quadrata.
-In 1970, French paleontologist Denise Sigogneau-Russell re-assigned D. quadrata to Aelurognathus (as A. quadrata) in her systematic revision of gorgonopsian taxonomy, thus synonymising the two genera.
-However, she did not consider von Huene's D. nasuta to belong to Aelurognathus, and instead tentatively referred the species to Arctognathus as Arctognathus? nasuta.
-Furthermore, Sigogneau (1970) only considered the holotype of D. quadrata from Malawi to belong to Aelurognathus, and she did not consider two additional specimens referred to D. quadrata by von Huene in 1950 from Tanzania (GPIT/RE/7120 and GPIT/RE/7121) to belong to the same species.
-Instead, she suggested that they may also be referable to Arctognathus? nasuta—in addition to three other Tanzanian specimens (MZC 886, MZC 887, and MZC 876) referred to D. quadrata by Francis Rex Parrington in 1955.
-Nonetheless, Sigogneau was cautious in the referral of "D." nasuta to Arctognathus, and had previously acknowledged that the referral was not a resolved matter, especially in her opinion that the roof of the skull of "D." nasuta was not well preserved enough for comparison.
+Njalila has a complicated taxonomic history, with the taxon being assigned to various different genera over the years.
+It was originally described in 1950 by the German palaeontologist Friedrich von Huene on the basis of two skulls collected from the Usili Formation (formerly known as K6 or the Kawinga Formation), exposed in the Ruhuhu Basin of southern Tanzania.
+The two specimens now represent the lectotype specimen GPIT-PV-117100 (originally "K 52 B") and paralectotype GPIT-PV-117095 (originally "K 96"), now catalogued in the palaeontological collection of the University of Tübingen.
+Von Huene regarded these specimens as representatives of a second species of Dixeya—a genus previously erected in 1927 by the South African palaeontologist Sidney H. Haughton with the type species D. quadrata—that he named D. nasuta.

+In 1970, French paleontologist Denise Sigogneau-Russell re-assigned the type species of Dixeya (D. quadrata) to the genus Aelurognathus (as Ae. quadrata) in her systematic revision of gorgonopsian taxonomy, thus synonymising the two genera.
+However, she did not consider D. nasuta to also belong to Aelurognathus, instead tentatively referring the species to Arctognathus as Arctognathus? nasuta.
+Furthermore, Sigogneau-Russell only considered the holotype of D. quadrata from Malawi to belong to Aelurognathus, and she did not consider two additional specimens referred to D. quadrata by von Huene in 1950 from Tanzania (GPIT/RE/117105 (formerly GPIT/RE/7120) and GPIT/RE/117099 (formerly GPIT/RE/7121)) to belong to the same species.
+Instead, she suggested that they may also be referable to Ar.? nasuta—in addition to three other Tanzanian specimens (MZC 876, MZC 886, and MZC 887) referred to D. quadrata by British palaeontologist Francis Rex Parrington in 1955.
+Nonetheless, Sigogneau-Russell was cautious in assigning "D." nasuta to Arctognathus, and had previously acknowledged that it was not a resolved matter, especially as—in her opinion— that the roof of the skull of this species was not well preserved enough for comparison.
-Later researchers agreed with Sigogneau's doubts and have acknowledged that "D." nasuta does not compare well to Arctognathus.
-In Eva Gebauer's unpublished 2007 Ph.D. thesis, she argued that "D." nasuta was distinct from other gorgonopsians and belonged to a new genus for which she informally proposed the nomen nudum "Njalila" (named after the Njalila, a tributary of the Ruhuhu River in Tanzania).
-Gebauer further proposed a novel second species of this genus, "N. insigna", based on a skull previously referred to another gorgonopsian, Scylacops capensis.
-Gebauer differentiated "N. insigna" from "N." nasuta by possessing thicker arches between its skull openings, a posteriorly wider skull, and a slightly more rounded snout profile.
-In 2015, paleontologist Christian F. Kammerer also agreed that "D." nasuta was not a species of Arctognathus, as well as that the Tanzanian specimens of D. quadrata likely belonged to this same species.
-However, he was more cautious regarding their taxonomy, noting that Gebauer's proposal of a novel genus required further study of the material and needed to be more rigorously phylogenetically tested first.
-From this, he urged that the taxon should be referred to as "Dixeya" nasuta until its taxonomy and relations could be resolved (reportedly under study as of 2015).